rrowniak/l_rr/README.md

 # l_rr - usefull stuff for embedded
-Usefull stuff for embedded programming (universal but tested mostly on stm32).
+A bunch of usefull stuff for embedded projects.
+Although there is no requirements for any particular hardware (in most cases), it has been tested mostly on stm32).

-The pack contains several nice features.
+The pack contains several nice implementations that can be taken and adopted to almost any embedded project.

 ## Features